 He formed his own office in 1993 concentrating in criminal defense.
 He has won many types of jury trial in both state and federal courts.
 He has won jury trials in Madison, St. Clair, Monroe, Clinton, Macoupin, Marion and Jersey Counties.
 Cases from Murder, Methamphetamine Manufacturing, Domestic Battery, Aggravated Battery, DUI, and many other clients have successfully obtained acquittals after he tried their cases.
 He specializes in drug trafficking cases and can boast that not a single client has ever served any jail time for any form of cannabis trafficking that he has represented.

 He routinely conducts Statutory Summary Suspension hearings in a variety of counties.
 He has not lost a DUI jury trial or Domestic Battery jury trial.
 He has tried many of each.
 He is upfront and honest with his clients regarding their probable successes at jury trial.
 Not every case can be won at trial.
 It is imperative to evaluate your individual case with the facts that may be introduced.
 A diligent evaluation of each case allows a trial assessment of whether or not to litigate.
 Trial success is the only way to evaluate a case.
 He uses his vast trial experience to evaluate your case.
 The law regarding DUI and Statutory Summary Suspensions changes regularly.
 He is constantly updating himself on the new laws.
-One major change that occurred in 2016 took effect January 1 and allows motorists facing SSS to immediately be able to drive on the first day of the suspension.
+One major change that occurred in 2016 took effect January 1 and allows motorists facing SSS to immediately be able to drive on the first day of the suspension, if they obtain a driving permit.
 Previously the law did not allow the motorist to drive until the first 30 days of suspension had elapsed.

 Civilly he has tried Civil Rights, Sexual Discrimination, Auto Wreck Negligence, Medical Malpractice, Contract Breach, Wrongful Arrests, and Malicious Prosecution claims.
 In the majority of those cases he has been successful.